Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Conclusion

 \section{Conclusion}

 In this paper, we present a novel Sub-Cluster Aware Network (SCAN) for rare skin disease classification.
 According to our key insights, skin disease datasets have existing latent sub-groups within a class.
 Therefore, our proposed SCAN effectively learns the intrinsic sub-cluster structures of skin disease via a well-designed dual branch framework and three additive losses.
-The results tested on two public skin image datasets show that our method surpasses other state-of-the-art methods by around 4\% for 1-shot and 2$\sim$3\% for 5-shot scenarios.
+The results tested on two public skin image datasets show that our method excels over other state-of-the-art methods by around 2\% to 5\% for various settings.